 Eliminate Restrictions on Growing Fruit and Vegetables for Processing

-American Fruit advocates removal of planting restrictions on farm ground.
+AFVPGC advocated for removal of planting restrictions on farm ground.
 America's family farmer should be allowed to plant any fruit or vegetable they deem profitable and applicable to their growing region.
-Current federal law does not allow farmers to grow fruits or vegetables if they have their farm signed up in the federal farm program.
-Farmers need the ability to diversify into higher cash value crops and to rotate crops as is widley recommended by land grant universities.
+Farmers needed the ability to diversify into higher cash value crops and to rotate crops as is widley recommended by land grant universities.

 Allow more Fruits and Vegetables of All Forms to be Served in Government Sponsored Nutrition Programs

 Repeated food science studies prove that the nutritional value of canned, frozen and dried fruits and vegetables meet and often exceed nutritional content of similar fresh produce.
-The American Fruit and Vegetable Coalition promotes inclusion of processed fruits and vegetables in school lunch programs, WIC, food stamps and other government sponsored food relief efforts.
-Processed foods are economical alternatives to the spoilage and high cost of "fresh" produce.
+The American Fruit and Vegetable Coalition promotes inclusion of processed fruits and vegetables in school lunch programs, the School Fresh Fruit and Vegetable Program (snack), WIC, food stamps and other government sponsored food assistance efforts.
+Processed foods are economical alternatives to the spoilage and high cost of fresh produce.
 Processed food products offer the greatest efficiencies to tax sponsored food assistance.
 Canned and frozen foods afford important labor savings to school cafeteria staffs.
-AFVPGC urges strengthening the School Snack Program by revising its rules to permit schools access to all nutritionally appropriate fruits and vegetables.
+AFVPGC strongly urges strengthening the School Snack Program by revising its rules to permit schools access to all nutritionally appropriate fruits and vegetables.

 Enhance Crop Insurance